 Stephen J. Grant is an artist and communications professional with a focus on nonprofits and online media.
 As part of his role as Development Systems Manager, he oversees the direct mail program for Planned Parenthood of Southern New England.
 Additional articles, photos, and videos by Stephen J. Grant have appeared on websites such as Paste Magazine, The Huffington Post, BookTrib, Seven Scribes and many others.
 In April 2016 he self-published the novella The Hero in Me, which he calls, “an introduction to a story I hope to revisit again later in my writing.”
-He also premiered the short film, AFRO BRASIL, which the site Seven Scribes described as a “journey to connect with Afro-Brazilians over shared roots.”
+He also premiered the self-made short film, AFRO BRASIL, which the site Seven Scribes described as a “journey to connect with Afro-Brazilians over shared roots.”

 Additional work in communications: